verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] She's like the Internet with breasts.
 Wait a minute.
 Internet has breasts.
 - [ ] The truth doesn't require your participation to exist.
 Bullshit does.
 - [ ] Too proud to beg.
 Too dumb to steal.
 - [ ] Ek baat humesha yaad rakhna.
 Srk ka beta abram agar john Abraham ka beta hota toh uska naam Abram Abraham hota
+- [ ] I am at an age where hangovers are no longer charming.